What Is Stormwater?

 • Estimating current funding levels and identifying funding gaps.

-The survey results help advocate for closing the funding gap and supporting the inclusion of stormwater as an independent infrastructure sector.
+The survey results help advocate for closing the funding gap and for supporting stormwater as an independent infrastructure sector.

 National Municipal Separate Storm Sewer (MS4) Awards for Municipal Stormwater and Green Infrastructure Programs